tfirman/BeepBoop/README.md

 ## Specifications

-*  The Program as a whole will provide a series of outputs which would default to zero to the input number, except:
+_The Program as a whole will provide a series of outputs which will default to zero to the input number, except:_

-*  Program outputs the number if none of the following rules apply **  Example Input: 2
+* Program outputs the number if none of the following rules apply
+  * Example Input: 2
-**  Example Output: 2
+  * Example Output: 2

-* Program instead outputs "_Beep!_" if the number contains a 0 and none of the following rules apply **  Example Input: 20
+* Program instead outputs "_Beep!_" if the number contains a 0 and none of the following rules apply
+  * Example Input: 20
-**  Example Output: "_Beep!_"
+  * Example Output: "_Beep!_"

-*  Program instead outputs "_Boop!_" if the number contains a 1 and the following rule does not apply **  Example Input: 1
+* Program instead outputs "_Boop!_" if the number contains a 1 and the following rule does not apply
+  * Example Input: 1
-**  Example Output: "_Boop!_"
+  * Example Output: "_Boop!_"

 * Program instead outputs "_I'm sorry, Dave.
 I'm afraid I can't do that._" if the number is divisible by 3.
-**  Example Input: 0
+  * Example Input: 0
-**  Example Output: "_I'm sorry, Dave.
-I'm afraid I can't do that_"
+  * Example Output: "_I'm sorry, Dave.
+I'm afraid I can't do that._"

 ## Setup/Installation Requirements